aman-X-code/virasat-revamp/NAME_COM_EMAIL_SETUP.md

 # 📧 Name.com Email Configuration Guide

+## 🚨 URGENT: DNS Records Required

+If you're seeing "Action required for reachvirasat.org: To send and receive emails, you need to set your domain's MX & SPF records correctly", **jump to Step 6** immediately to configure DNS records.

 ## Overview

 This guide helps you configure your custom email purchased from name.com with the Virasat Foundation donation system.